renaissance-publishing/renaissance/content/chapters/18-backgrounds-traits-classes-and-powers.md

       - Effect: you can fortify your physical and mental abilities.

           - While you sustain this Sleight, you receive a +5 bonus to one of your Aptitudes, to your Strength, or to your Durability.
-(If you change your Durability, then the stats that depend on it also change, for the duration of the Sleight.)
+          - (Your derived stats would also change, as normal.)

   - Heal